Prince Harry and Meghan Markle to return to UK in September

 “Those moments with Lilibet are very much private between them and the Queen and of course we know how much she’s been looking forward to it,” Scobie said at the time.

 “They’ve been held back by a pandemic.
-Of course the times that Harry has been here it’s just been by himself for quite sombre occasions.
+Of course, the times that Harry has been here it’s just been by himself for quite sombre occasions.
 And so this really was the first time.”

 Scobie continued: “Of course we know the Queen went back to Windsor Castle, the couple went back to Windsor as well where they’re staying at Frogmore Cottage.